 Celebrate Canada 150 - DECEMBER

+Mackie is an alumna of the University of Calgary, the University of Toronto and Queen’s University, member of the Royal Canadian Academy of Artists (RCA) and the Alberta Society of Artists (ASA), and has studied at The Banff Centre, Alberta College of Art & Design, and the Emma Lake Workshops.
 Dora Helen Mackie was born in Tavistock, Ontario in 1926.
-In 1943, she received a B.Sc.
+In 1947, she received a B.Sc.
 Honours at Queen's University in Biology and Chemistry and in 1949 she received a M.Sc. in Physiology and Biochemistry from the University of Toronto.
 After deciding to expand her understanding of the world via art making, Mackie received a BFA from the University of Calgary in Printmaking and Drawing (1973), where she studied with John Esler and Noboru Sawai.

 She is well known for her woodblock prints and etchings, although she also works with charcoal and watercolor.
 Helen has had many solo exhibitions: her work was featured during the summer of 2011 at the Lebel Mansion in Pincher Creek courtesy of our gallery; in a travelling exhibition through the Alberta Foundation for the Arts (Dora Helen Mackie, A Print Retrospective, 2008-9); she exhibited at the Muttart Art Gallery, Calgary; Whyte Museum of the Canadian Rockies, Banff; and the Kanagawa International Association, Kanagawa, Japan, amongst many others.
 She has participated in numerous group exhibitions as well, including the Taejon Expo International Exhibition of Graphic Arts, Taejon, Korea (1993), the Alberta Society of Artists 65th Anniversary Exhibition (1996), the 5th International Biennal Print Exhibit: 1991 ROC, Taipei, Taiwan (1991), 1st Kochi International Triennial Exhibition of Prints, Kochi-shi, Japan (1990), and International Exhibition Small Forms of Graphic Art, Lodz, Poland (1985-1989).